Jewelry Safety 101

 1) Get it insured!

 This is the first thing you should do after receiving your ring, if it is not yet insured.
+This is the most important jewelry safety tip we have as accidents are unpredictable.
 Insurance covers theft, loss, extreme damage and mysterious disappearance.
 Insurance is different than a warranty.
 A warranty covers normal wear and tear.
 It’s similar to car insurance vs car warranty.
 We all know things can happen, so don’t wait until it’s too late.

 If you’re looking for recommendations on where to get your jewelry insured, check out Jewelers Mutual.
 They only do jewelry insurance and are easy to work with.
 You can also check with your homeowner's insurance or other jewelry insurance plans.